botBehavior/pqid-sdk/README.md

 }
 ```

 `requestAuth` is meant to run in a first-party browser context (user present).
-In v0.1.2 it provisions a development wallet, signs the relying party challenge using Ed25519, and bundles credentials issued by the development issuer.
+In v0.1.3 it provisions a development wallet with Dilithium PQ signatures, signs the relying party challenge, and bundles credentials issued by the development issuer.
 Only claims requested in `requested_claims` are returned.

 ## Server usage